treefrogman/LineLabel/README.md

 #### `opts( [ opts ] )`
 - `opts()`
 	Get the current options.
-Returns the options object, with an additional property called `defaults`, containing all the default options.
+Returns the options object, with an additional property called `defaults`, containing all the default options, and a method `opt( 'optname' )` to get the dominant value for a given option.
 - `opts( opts )`
 	Set options.
 Does not unset any previously set options.
 To reset an option to default, assign a value of `null` to it in the options object.
 To reset all, call `opts( null )`.